Cyberpunk (role-playing game): First edition

-This edition of the game retrospectively became known as Cyberpunk 2013.
+This edition of the game retroactively became known as Cyberpunk 2013.

 Second edition: Cyberpunk 2020

 In 1990, R. Talsorian Games released the second edition of the game, titled Cyberpunk 2020, which featured updated rules for combat, Netrunning, and character generation.
 The game's timeline was also retconned to accommodate the German reunification in 1990.
 It was released as a boxed set that contained a 222-page softcover book, and a 24-page reference guide and adventure.

 R. Talsorian Games released two revised versions: Cyberpunk 2020 version 2.00 (1992), and Cyberpunk 2020 version 2.01 (1993).

 A total of 28 rules supplements and sourcebooks, and 6 adventures were also published by R. Talsorian Games between 1993 and 1996.
 In addition, Atlas Games published twelve adventures under license between 1991 and 1994.

 Dream Pod 9 released Night's Edge in 1992, taking the Cyberpunk 2020 setting and adding a horror theme, including vampires and werewolves.
 Dream Pod 9 published ten other supplements and adventures in this setting between 1992 and 1995.

 An alternate world sourcebook, Cybergeneration, was published in 1993; it centers around teenagers with unusual, superhuman skills gained from a nanotech virus epidemic.
 The first version of Cybergeneration required the Cyberpunk 2020 rulebook, but a second version became a standalone game.

 Two Cyberpunk 2020 novels were published, in 1995 and 1996.